 Configuration vs. Customization

 Many cloud-based solutions often are coded with best practice capabilities.
 The solution has a layer in the platform for configurations that enable custom workflows and data capture for each of their customers.
-This way the cloud-based solution always upgrades the core code layer in platform seamlessly without any need for customers to reconfigure the custom workflows and data points they have configured into their specific instance of the system.
-Vendors typically roll out new functionality 4-6 times per year in a cloud-based solution versus only 1-2 times per year for an on-premise solution.
+This way the cloud-based solution always upgrades the core code layer in platform seamlessly.
+There is no need for customers to reconfigure the custom workflows and data points they have configured into their specific instance of the system.
+Vendors typically roll out new functionality 4-6 times per year in a cloud-based solution.
+On-premise providers offer new functionality only 1-2 times per year.

 Want to Learn More?